Luyiheng-19/singh2025active/README.md

 4. then create a terminal, run pixi install -e default

-5. and jupyter will show up, you can run untitled1 now.
+5. and jupyter will show up, you can run untitled1 now.(if not show up, then run pixi run start )